-\end{proof} To prove one of our main result we Theorem~\ref{maintheorem} we will use the similar technique as which in \cite{Dao2018} used to show the equality of the symbolic and ordinary powers of edge ideal of a bipartite graph.
-First we need the following Lemma.
-This result is same as Lemma 4.15 in \cite{Dao2018} for the case of the edge ideal of a graph. \begin{lem} Let $G$ be a simple graph without any vertex of degree three and suppose $G$ has no cycle of the length $3i\pm 1$ for an integer $i$.
-Also suppose $p_1,\dots,p_{e+1}$ are paths of the length 2 such that $\displaystyle\prod_{i=1}^{e+1} p_i$ divides $\displaystyle\left(\prod_{i=1}^{e}p'_i\right)\left(\prod_{z\in D}z\right)$ where $p'_i$s are paths of the length 2 and $z$s are vertices such that there is no path of length 2 on the elements of $D$.
-Then there is a positive integer $i$ and $z_1,z_l\in D$ such that there is a path of length $3i+1$ or $3i+2$ between in $G$ which connects $z_1$ and $z_l$. \end{lem} \begin{proof} We use the induction on $e$.
-First note that we must have two paths $p_1$ and $p_2$ such that one of them contains two elements of $D$ and another contains a vertex in $D$.
-The reason for this claim is that the degree of the product of $p_i$s is $3e+3$ and the degree of the product of $p'_i$s is $3e$ then since there is no path of the length 2 on the elements of $D$, we must have at least two paths say $p_1$ and $p_2$ such that $p_1$ contains two elements of $D$ and $p_2$ contains one vertex of $D$.
+\end{proof} Now we are ready to prove one of our main results, Theorem~\ref{maintheorem}.
+We will use the similar technique as in \cite{Dao2018}.
+First we need the following lemma for graphs without any vertex of degree $>2$ and with no cycle $C_{3k\pm 1}$ for some integer $k$.
+Note that this class is equivalent to graphs for those each connected components are either $C_{3k}$ or a path.
+This result is a counterpart of Lemma 4.15 in \cite{Dao2018} for the case of the edge ideal of a graph. \begin{lem} Let $G$ be a simple graph such that all vertices have degree at most two and suppose $G$ has no cycle of length $3k\pm 1$ for some $k$.
+Also suppose $p_1,\dots,p_{e+1}$ are paths of length two such that $\displaystyle\prod_{i=1}^{e+1} p_i$ divides $\displaystyle\left(\prod_{i=1}^{e}p'_i\right)\left(\prod_{z\in D}z\right)$ where the $p'_i$s are paths of length two and $D$ is a set of vertices containing no edges.
+Then there are $z_1,z_2\in D$ such that there is a path of length two in $G$ which connects $z_1$ and $z_2$. \end{lem} \begin{proof} We show that we must have two paths $p_1$ and $p_2$ such that at least one of them contains two elements of $D$.
+The reason for this claim is that the degree of the product of the $p_i$s is $3e+3$ and the degree of the product of the $p'_i$s is $3e$ then since there is no edge on the elements of $D$, we must have at least two paths say $p_1$ and $p_2$ such that $p_1$ contains two elements of $D$ and $p_2$ contains one vertex of $D$.